A Framework for Real-World Multi-Robot Systems Running Decentralized GNN-Based Policies: Network Infrastructure

 \paragraph{802.11 hardware retries} When using 802.11, as the number of competing nodes goes up, the probability of any given packet surviving transmission goes down.
 This is because if two or more nodes transmit at the same time, both packets are lost, and there is no coordination mechanism.
 For unicast messages, the lack of an acknowledgement from the receiver will cause re-transmission attempts up to a limit.
 This limit defaults to 7, and we evaluate the performance of 1, 3, 5 and 7 in our testing.
 We focus upon lower settings than default because these reduce contention.

 \paragraph{Wireless adapter selection and channel bandwidth} The data rate of the network is dependent upon the distance between participants, transmit power, receiver sensitivity, 802.11 version and channel bandwidth.
-We tested multiple 802.11 adapters as well as three different channel bandwidths, settling on the Netgear A6210 adapter, based upon the MediaTek MT7612U chipset, and a 40MHz channel width.
+The final configuration used the Netgear A6210 adapter, based upon the MediaTek MT7612U chipset, and a 40MHz channel width.
 The adapter was selected because it runs a recent 802.11 version (802.11ac) and had Linux driver compatibility with IBSS mode.
-While the maximum supported bandwidth of 80Mhz has a faster throughput, environmental contention resulted in 40MHz having lower delivery delays in practice, and so all evaluations presented use 40Mhz.
+This adapter has a maximum transmit power of 18dbm; this is sufficient for ranges as high as 20m between robots even in the presence of interference from neighbouring 802.11 traffic, though communications over 200m were possible in quiet environments.

 \paragraph{Reliability} When RTPS-based reliability is enabled through the ROS2 configuration, subscribers notify publishers when messages are not received as expected through different mechanisms.
-By default, one of these is the use of positive acknowledgements by subscribers, this allows publishers to re-transmit when messages are lost, however the downside is that every message received by a subscriber generates an additional packet, increasing load.
-We evaluate the impact of this option.
+One of these is the use of positive acknowledgements by subscribers, which allows publishers to re-transmit when messages are lost, but causes subscribers to generate additional packets.